 Any scheduled Distribution will not be due if the Company elects to defer that Distribution pursuant to the Terms and Conditions of the Securities.
 Notwithstanding any of the provisions relating to non-payment defaults, the right to institute winding-up proceedings is limited to circumstances where payment has become due and the Company fails to make the payment when due.
-The only remedy against the Company available to the Trustee or (where the Trustee has failed to proceed against the Company, as provided in the Terms and Conditions of the Securities) any Securityholder for recovery of amounts in respect of the Securities following the occurrence of a payment default after any sum becomes due in respect of the Securities will be instituting winding-up proceedings and/or proving and/or claiming in winding-up in respect of the Company's payment obligations arising from the Securities and the Trust Deed.
+The only remedy against the Company available to the Trustee or (where the Trustee has failed to proceed against the Company, as provided in the Terms and Conditions of the Securities) any Securityholder for recovery of amounts in respect of the Securities will be instituting winding-up proceedings and/or proving and/or claiming in winding-up in respect of the Company's payment obligations arising from the Securities and the Trust Deed.